-The Community Response Fund, a brand-new addition to the United Way Worldwide platform of fund distributions, came to fruition at a most critical time.
+The Community Response Fund came to fruition at a most critical time.
 While the United Way grants process would usually take months to complete, the quick response from the community has made it possible for our local United Way to support local nonprofits serving Cape Cod’s most basic human needs (food, housing and emergency services).
 The CIUW has been collaborating with the Cape Cod Foundation and the Cape Crisis Relief Fund to work in partnership on meeting needs in the community.
 The three groups having been meeting virtually since the start of the pandemic to share insights, knowledge and work cooperatively on solutions, both short and long-term that arise from this pandemic.

 Alzheimer’s Family Support Center, to provide access to services that help reduce social isolation for the caregivers of individuals with dementia